immunodeficiency virus) is a virus that attacks the

 pregnancy, birth, or breast-feeding.

 HIV doesn't survive well outside the body.
-So it cannot
+So it can't

-be spread by casual contact such as kissing or sharing drinking glasses with an
+be spread by casual contact like kissing or sharing drinking glasses with an

 HIV may not cause symptoms